giellalt/lang-mpj/closed-stems-fst-src.md

-# Closed parts of speak
+# Closed parts of speech

 This file contains closed parts of speech.
 It might be split later on.
 Each POS gets first a lexicon for the tag, then a lexicon for the words pointing to the tag lexicon.